rmorain/bbc/notes.md

     1. compute the standard deviation of these values
     2. Margin of error = z * std / sqrt(n)
         - z is the confidence interval
-            - The mean is a certain value with CI probability
+            - The mean is a certain value with CI probability:w
         - Bigger the margin of error, the wider the range that the mean could be
         - CI
             - How often the interval would contain the true population parameter if the